 Post-Observation Conference (Domains 1, 2, 3, and 4)

-- A post-observation conference is held within a week of the observation.
+- A post-observation conference is recommended to be held within a week of the observation.

-- Teacher and evaluator develop a summary of observation and identify two areas of strength and two areas for improvement.
+- Teacher and evaluator develop a summary of observation and identify two areas of strength and two areas for growth.

 Walk-through follow-up Observation.